 However, it allows you to only add multiple-choice and multiple-option questions to your quizzes which means you can’t use it to accept assignments from your students or survey them.

-Another limitation is that you can only add text to your questions in Teachable while Kajabi also allows you to add images.
+Another limitation is that you can only add text to your questions and can’t do any formatting in Teachable while Kajabi also allows you to add images.

-At this point, both platforms don’t support more advanced quizzing features like question banks, randomization, timed exams etc. and you should be aware of that.
+At this point, both platforms don’t support more advanced quizzing features like ability to import questions, randomization etc. and you should be aware of that.

 That being said, Kajabi Assessments are more flexible and powerful compared to Teachable quizzes and in my opinion, they also look more elegant compared to the latter.

-Teachable allows you to create certificates of completion natively on the platform.
+When it comes to creating certificates of completion, Teachable allows you to do that natively on the platform.
 You can add a certificate to a specific course and your students will automatically receive it upon completing that course.

 Teachable currently has 3 certificate templates, all of which have a professional design.
 Moreover, you can modify most of the elements on the certificate template and personalize it.